 The visitor has choices at the entrance, though usually, the complexity of the courtyard entry in relation to the building is passed up for the clearly familiar entryway with large doors.
-One can be well into the paper before a main point emerges, but the main point will, nonetheless, clearly stand out.

 There are choices after passing though the entryway: left or right.
 A glance left immediately shows a gallery for student art-and a wall with a large door in it.
 This door signifies the end of the CVA on that side, but walking through the door will bring a person into a long, curving corridor that leads into the museum.